L1nkZ/Bourgeon/README.md

 Bourgeon [![Build status](https://ci.appveyor.com/api/projects/status/aqtwv6lfq6g1pbxq?svg=true)](https://ci.appveyor.com/project/L1nkZ/bourgeon)
 --------
-Bourgeon is a C++14 library whose purpose is to provide an easy-to-use python interface to implement plugins for Ragnarok Online clients.
+Bourgeon is a C++14 library whose purpose is to provide an easy-to-use Python interface to implement plugins for Ragnarok Online clients.

 *Note: This is a work in progress.*